Khanyisa Healing Garden

 The garden will serve to integrate conservation, health promotion and research relating to African medicinal plants while providing unique spaces for ethnobotanical-tourism job creation, wellness and cultural and environmental preservation.
 We have identified a number of potential sites for the establishment of the pilot garden and are looking for suitable and synergistic partnerships to align with on this exciting venture.

 “Khanyisa” is a word that means to illuminate and indicates the action of some of the plant medicines used in South African traditional medicine to uplift and heal the nervous system.

 The growing interest to know more about South Africa’s medicinal plants together with the great need of healing spaces has inspired the vision of creating the Khanyisa Healing Garden, which would serve as a place to document and research the cultural understandings and significance of the local medicinal healing plants, their therapeutic uses and conservation aspects, while providing a unique space and service for people to heal and improve their health.
-The vision is also that similar gardens can be replicated elsewhere around the world as a network with the aim of sharing indigenous medicinal plant knowledge from different holistic medicine traditions so as to advance our understanding of healing consciousness with plant medicines.
-This is particularly needed for conditions such as depression and drug addiction.
+The vision is also that similar gardens can be replicated elsewhere around the world as a network with the aim of connecting academic institutions, indigenous people and public interest groups under one umbrella that will foster societal wellness and education on medicinal plant knowledge.

 - Create the Khanyisa Garden and the healing spaces.

-- Select and train up local community members to be field guides, cooks, workshop administrators and garden assistants to create viable and sustainable jobs and skills development related to selling the renewable natural resource of the area (i.e., the practical experience with and learning about the plants, nature and healing).
+- Select and train up local community members to be field guides, workshop facilitators and garden assistants to create viable and sustainable jobs and skills development related to selling the renewable natural resource of the area (i.e., the practical experience of learning about and experiencing the plants, nature and healing).